billbrod/personal-website/README.md

 TODO:
 - [X] take screenshots of the non-static apps, to use later
-- [-] move over to github:
+- [X] move over to github:
   - [X] put larger files on internet archive, link to them
   - [X] push to github
-  - [ ] enable github pages, with custom domain
+  - [X] enable github pages, with custom domain
-  - [ ] check SSL certificate still working
+  - [X] check SSL certificate still working
 - [ ] add static apps to repo (see droplet) as submodules
+  - [ ] book static app:
+    - [ ] story graph export?
+    - [ ] grab data directly from github url on load
 - [ ] remove non-static apps
   - [ ] update website to make it clear they're no longer live
   - [ ] update their git repos